Emerging Community Leaders

 • Accountability and Leadership in the Community

-Over the summer, you will put your new knowledge to work by participating in a team project that addresses a community challenge identified by United Way.
+Throughout the program, you will expand your knowledge of nonprofit work by participating in a team project that addresses a community challenge identified by United Way.

 We will also plan social and volunteer events throughout the year.
 At the conclusion of our program, we'll celebrate your accomplishments with a Graduation event.